 We hope this article is helpful in providing a better understanding of a good photo release form template.
 Remember, a photo release is only part of the process.
 To protect your image rights, you should also have the client sign a model release.
 If you haven’t already, make sure to read our companion article where we describe The Essentials of a Model Release Form and provide a template to get you started.

 Do you have any tips you want to add?
-Please share in comments, below.
-Questions are always welcome.
+Please share in the comments below!

 Latest posts by Darya Danesh (see all)